 [Note that the GPS features described in the following two paragraphs may well be replaced with recent versions of darktable.
 Once I've used them, I may edit this section down.
 A lot.]

-The Picasa tool makes it easy to sync your photographs with the Picasa web site.
-As an added bonus, the Picasa web site has a feature which displays your photographs on a Google map.
-In order to enable this feature, you need to insert the latitude and longitude into your photographs.
+Google Photos shows the current photo on a map if the photo contains the latitude and longitude.
 To do this, I just let my GPS run (Garmin, or Strava on my phone) whenever I'm shooting photographs.
 Later, I use the gpscorrelate tool to use the GPS track to set the GPS information into the photographs.
 (Hint: Don't save tracks on Garmin units since that removes the time information.
 Either use the active log or the track saved to the card.)

 Occasionally, I won't have GPS information for a photo.
 In that case, I'll use exiftool to either copy the GPS information from another photo, or set it manually.
 If you use Google maps in satellite mode, you can use the context menu to center the map at the cursor which should be over your location of interest.
 Then press on the link icon (upper left) and cut and paste the latitude and longitude from the URL that it provides in the "ll" parameter.
 Here are a few examples that demonstrate both techniques, as well as how to list the GPS tags in a format that can be used to set the latitude and longitude.
 The exiftool FAQ is handy.
 Note that exiftool uses the absolute value of the coordinates, so be sure to set GPSLatitudeRef, GPSLongitudeRef, and GPSAltitudeRef accordingly.